Create imagery layers and add them to a web map

 You'll now compute the average loss of healthy vegetation in each field, using the Zonal Statistics As Table raster function.
 For each Taber field boundaries polygon, the tool will calculate the mean value of all the Loss of healthy vegetation cells that fall within that polygon.

-5. On the ribbon, click Analysis.
-In the Perform Analysis pane, click Raster Analysis.
+5. In the Analysis pane, click Tools.

 Zonal Statistics as Table tool

-• For Zone field, verify that Field_ID is selected.
+• For Zone field, choose Field_ID.

-• For Choose value raster, choose Loss_of_healthy_vegetation_cleaned.
+• For Input value raster, choose Loss of healthy vegetation cleaned.

-• For Statistic type, choose Mean.
+• Under Statistical analysis settings, for Statistic type, choose Mean.

 10. Close the Vegetation loss table.